-Today’s life is a stressful adventure, an increasingly accelerated journey to nowhere that often ends up overflowing us.
-To deal with everyday problems – and those less common – we all put into practice different coping strategies.
+Today’s life is a stressful adventure, an ever-accelerating journey to nowhere that often ends up overwhelming us.
+To deal with everyday problems – and those not so everyday – we all put different coping strategies into practice.

-You may not be fully aware of your coping strategies, but that does not mean that you do not use them to deal with stressful and conflicting situations in life.
-These coping strategies have two essential objectives: keep you afloat in the toughest moments and solve the problem.
+You may not be fully aware of your coping strategies, but that doesn’t mean you don’t use them to deal with life’s stressful and conflicting situations.
+These coping strategies should have two essential objectives: to keep you afloat in the hardest moments and to solve the problem.

-However, not all coping strategies are effective, mature and psychologically healthy.
-Some may even create more problems than they solve by making you hit bottom emotionally.
-Escapism is one of them.
-And all, to a greater or lesser extent, we are escapists.
+However, all coping strategies are not equally effective, psychologically mature and healthy.
+Some can even create more problems than they solve by causing you to hit bottom emotionally.
+Escapism is precisely one of them.
+And all of us, to a greater or lesser extent, are escapists.

-Escapism is a coping strategy that implies the tendency to evade the real world looking for the desired security and tranquility in a fantasy world.
-It usually implies an uprooting from reality to find refuge in a fictional and parallel universe, although it can also involve fantasies related to a better, more powerful, successful or important “ego”.
+Escapism is a coping strategy that involves the tendency to evade the real world in search of the long-awaited security and tranquility in a fantasy universe.
+It usually involves some degree of uprooting from reality to find refuge in a fictional parallel universe, although it can also involve fantasies related to a better, more powerful, successful or important “self”.

-It is also known as Houdini Syndrome, alluding to the faculties of the legendary Hungarian escapist of the 19th century.
-However, in Psychology, escapism is an avoidance mechanism that involves escaping conflicts, problems and/or daily responsibilities.
+It is also known as Houdini syndrome, alluding to the powers of the mythical 19th-century Hungarian escapist.
+However, in Psychology, escapism is an avoidance mechanism that involves escaping from conflicts, problems, and/or daily responsibilities.

 The most common escapist strategies to evade reality